As cashless stores grow, so does the backlash

 Stadiums in Tampa Bay, Florida, and Atlanta have started to go cashless, or nearly cashless, and the Barclays Center, where the Brooklyn Nets play, is now effectively cashless as well.

-Advocates for cashless bans worry technology is moving too fast for the 6.5% of American households — 8.4 million — that do not have a bank account, according to figures from the Federal Deposit Insurance Corporation.
+Advocates for cashless bans worry technology is moving too fast for the 6.5 percent of American households – 8.4 million – that do not have a bank account, according to the Federal Deposit Insurance Corp.

 Figueroa is among the much larger group considered “underbanked,” meaning they have a primary bank account but regularly rely on alternative financial services like check cashers.
 More than 24 million U.S. households are underbanked, according to the FDIC.

 The issue disproportionately affects African-American and Hispanic communities.
-About 17% of African-American and 14% of Hispanic households have no bank accounts, compared to just 3% percent of white households, according to the FDIC.
+About 17 percent of African-American and 14 percent of Hispanic households have no bank accounts, compared to just 3 percent of white households, according to the FDIC.

 Figueroa, an immigrant from the Dominican Republic, only opened a credit union account two years ago.
 It took another year to build up enough funds to use his debit card regularly.